 While it’s perfectly acceptable to spend all of your days being a beach bum, there’s plenty more to do if you’re up for exploring.

 Hit the water in a tandem kayak to paddle through nearby preserves.
-Rent a kayak from Surfer Bus (find them parked along Manatee Avenue just off the island) for a 1-hour journey through Robinson Preserve to the park’s observation tower.
+Rent a kayak from Surfer Bus (temporarily on hiatus, check their Facebook page for the latest updates) for a 1-hour journey through Robinson Preserve to the park’s observation tower.
 This local preserve is worth a return visit on foot, too!
 Or, head south and cross the bridge to Longboat Key to rent a kayak from Happy Paddler.
 From here, you can paddle to Jewfish Key near Longboat Pass, check out Beer Can Island and cruise out into the Gulf to take in views of Anna Maria Island from the water.
-If you don’t mind the 30-minute drive, follow Gulf Drive south to Lido Key for an afternoon spent kayaking in the mangroves.
-While you can certainly hire a guide, the mangroves are well marked and easy to navigate, and your rental company may also provide a map.
-Keep an eye out for manatees as they frequent the area at certain times of year.

 Instead of driving, catch the trolley at one of the many stops along Gulf Drive.
 The trolley runs the entire length of the island and is completely free.
-Consider making a stop at Pine Avenue to visit the local shops and art galleries, the City Pier (reopening June 19!), and Bayfront Park.
+Consider making a stop at Pine Avenue to visit the local shops and art galleries, the City Pier, and Bayfront Park.
 Stop by Shiny Fish Emporium to paint your own sand dollar for $15.

 Fresh seafood is one of the many perks of a Gulf beach getaway, and there’s no shortage of options on Anna Maria Island.
 For fish taco fans, The Waterfront Restaurant serves excellent grouper tacos with fresh salsa and jicama slaw.
 If you want to hang out where the locals go, cross the Cortez bridge and head to Tide Tables for super casual dining in a no-fuss setting.
 They put their own spin on fish tacos with a sesame ginger sauce, and a slice of key lime pie is perfect for dessert.